Tobacco's 'Special Friend': What Internal Documents Say About Mitch McConnell

 A window into McConnell's contacts with tobacco lobbyists

-Since he was first elected to the Senate in 1984, Mitch McConnell has vehemently opposed regulations of the tobacco industry — from banning in-flight smoking to allowing the FDA to regulate by the FDA to including smoking in anti-drug school lesson plans.
+Since he was first elected to the Senate in 1984, Mitch McConnell has vehemently opposed regulations of the tobacco industry — from banning in-flight smoking, to allowing the FDA to regulate the industry, to including smoking in anti-drug school lesson plans.

 To be sure, Kentucky's culture and economy have been intertwined with tobacco growing for decades.
 McConnell has argued that his support for the industry is because it employs tens of thousands of farmers in the state.
 "Farming tobacco put shoes on kids' feet," McConnell said in May.
 "It put dinner on the table."
 In the 1990s, tobacco contributed more than $2 billion annually to Kentucky's economy, according to the Louisville Courier-Journal at the time.